stackhpc/ansible-collection-pulp/roles/pulp_distribution/README.md

 * `pulp_password`: Password used to access Pulp server.
 Default is unse
 * `pulp_validate_certs`: Whether to validate Pulp server certificate.
 Default is `true`
 * `pulp_distribution_rpm`: List of distributions for RPM repositories.
 Default is an empty list
+* `pulp_distribution_rpm_skip_existing`: Whether to skip existing RPM distributions.
+If true, new distributions will not be created for a publication if any distributions exist for the same publication.
+  Default is `false`.

 Example playbook
 ----------------